mohammedabidali1956/used_mobiles_website/docs/05-data-model.md

 created_at      TIMESTAMPTZ NOT NULL DEFAULT now()
 ```
 Notes:
-- `bill_number` is a formatted sequential identifier: `BILL-YYYYMMDD-XXXX`.
+- `bill_number` format: `BILL-YYYYMMDD-XXXX`.
-  Generated by the application (not a DB sequence) to allow custom formatting.
 - Bills are immutable once created.
-No UPDATE on bills after creation.
+No UPDATE after creation.
-- Refunds are handled as separate adjustment records in v2.
+- Refunds and returns are a v2 feature.

 Index: `(staff_id)`, `(created_at)`, `(bill_number)`.